nigelr/selections/README.md

     $ gem install selections

-Add this line to `config/boot.rb` under
+Add this line to `config/boot.rb` under `require 'bundler/setup' ...` if using Rspec in your project

     ENV["FIXTURES_PATH"] ||= 'spec/fixtures'